 The Bachelor of Science in Computer Science provides students with a solid background in fundamentals of computing and prepares them for employment in a wide variety of positions and for graduate study in computer science.
-The content of the department’s courses is continually monitored to ensure they are consistent with the fast-changing developments in the discipline.
-Courses are offered in day and evening sections for the convenience of the students.
-Appropriate university and departmental computing resources are available to students taking computer sciences courses.
+The content of the department’s courses is continually monitored to ensure they are consistent with fast-changing developments in the discipline.
+Courses are offered in day and evening sections for the convenience of our students.
+Appropriate university and departmental computing resources are available to students taking computer science courses.

 The Association of Computer Machinery (ACM) is a major force in advancing the skills of information technology professionals and students worldwide, providing the industry’s leading portal to computing literature and more.

 A minimum of 120 credit hours is required for a Bachelor of Science degree in Computer Science (BSCS).
 Thirty of the last 36 hours must be University of Nebraska at Omaha courses.
 Registering for courses without having taken the stated prerequisites could result in administrative withdrawal.

 To obtain a BSCS, a student must fulfill the University, College and Departmental requirements.
 Some courses may satisfy requirements in more than one area, but credit is awarded only once, thereby reducing the total number of credit hours for the degree to 120.
 (This total does not include prerequisites.)

 - 46 hours of University General Education courses (15 hours of which can be satisfied by courses in the required areas below)

 - 18 hours of College of IS&T Core courses